 What happens during National Drug and Alcohol Facts Week®?

 National Drug and Alcohol Facts Week® is an opportunity for teens to SHATTER THE MYTHS® about drugs and drug use.
-In community and school events all over America, teens, scientists and other experts come together to ask experts questions about how drugs affect the brain, body, and behaviors.
+Teens, scientists and other experts come together to discuss how drugs affect the brain, body, and behaviors, in community and school events all over America.

 How can I plan an event for National Drug and Alcohol Facts Week®?

-Check out the National Drug and Alcohol Facts Week® Website for more information.
-NIDA offers an online toolkit with lots of suggestions on how to plan events, how to find experts who can participate, and how to connect with NIDA staffers who can help.
-The site also tells you how to register your event, and how to get free materials for teens, including the National Drug & Alcohol IQ Challenge quiz, and our popular Drugs: SHATTER THE MYTHS booklet.
-Toolkits explain how to focus events on all drug use, or specific drugs.
+Check out the National Drug & Alcohol Facts Week® Website for more information.
+NIDA offers online toolkits with lots of suggestions on how to plan events, how to find experts who can participate, and how to connect with NIDA staffers who can help.
+The site also tells you how to register your event, and how to get free materials for teens, including the National Drug & Alcohol IQ Challenge quiz, and our popular SHATTER THE MYTHS® booklet.
+Toolkits explain how to focus events on all drug use, or on specific drugs that might be a problem in your community.
 There is also a toolkit en Español.